Knox College (Illinois): Admission

-According to the Carnegie Classification of Institutions of Higher Education, Knox is considered a more selective institution, with a lower rate of transfer-in students.
-In the fall of 2018, 2,738 students applied, 2,500 students were admitted, and 345 chose to enroll.
-Of the class of 2017, 34% of students were in the top tenth of their class and 66% in the top quarter.
-The ACT composite Mid-50% range was 24–30 and the SAT mid-50% Range 1190–1380.
+As of Fall 2024, Knox College has an acceptance rate of 71%, with half of applicants admitted with SAT scores between 1180 and 1440, or an ACT score between 21 and 32.
+Graduation rate was 67%.

+As of 2023, 52% of first-year students received financial aid.
+Knox offers a $2,000 "Power of Experience Grant" to every senior.
+Knox also offers 100% tuition-free aid to qualifying Illinois residents through its Prairie Promise program.

 Student body

-1,258 students were enrolled at Knox in September 2019.
-They came from 45 states and territories and 49 countries.
-Forty percent of U.S. students are of color and 19% are international students.
-Women make up 57% of the student body, men 43%.
+1,136 students were enrolled at Knox in September 2024.
+52% of U.S. students are of color and 27% are international students.
+The gender distribution is about equal, with 50.3% being male and 49.7% female.

-Tuition

-The comprehensive cost (tuition, room, board and fees) of an academic year at Knox was $60,144 in 2019–2020.
-According to the U.S. Department of Education, the median federal debt of Knox College graduates who received student loans was $27,000.
-In addition, only 63% of students who attended Knox earned, on average, more than those with only a high school diploma.

 Student life

-Greek organizations

-Knox College is home to nine Greek-letter organizations, the oldest of which has been on campus since 1855.

 Traditions

 Pumphandle is an annual tradition dating back to 1885 during which new members of the community are welcomed to Knox.
 On the afternoon before the start of the academic year, all members of the Knox community gather on the south lawn outside Old Main.
 The president of the college "leads the welcoming line, shaking each person's hand in turn.
 Everyone shakes the hands of those who have gone before, and the line grows, snaking around the campus."

 Flunk Day is an annual spring carnival.
 Classes are canceled for the day as the student body turns its attention to a joke issue of the student newspaper, live music, inflatable bounce rooms, petting zoos, a mud pit, a paint fight, and a seniors vs faculty softball game.
 The date of Flunk Day changes every year and is a secret until the entire student body is awakened at around 5am on the day.

+Bronze Turkey Game is a yearly football game between rivalries Knox College and Monmouth College, held around Thanksgiving.
+It began in the 1880's.

+International Fair, also called I-Fair, is held annually on campus, with a different theme each year incorporating various cultures and international traditions.

+Clubs and Organizations

+Knox has over 80 student organizations.
+It is also home to nine Greek-letter organizations.